September 14th - October 1st, 2020

 Mashatu Game Reserve comprises 72,000 acres of privately owned land in the Northern Tuli Game Reserve of Botswana.
 Mashatu and its neighbors—the Tuli Safari Area of Zimbabwe and Mapungubwe National Park in South Africa—form a vast cross boundary conservation area to protect all living things in the region.

-Though on the eastern fringes of the Kalahari Desert, the reserve is at the converge of the great Limpopo and Sashe Rivers, making it an ideal place for wildlife to take shelter from the sun in the nutrient rich vegetation.
+Though on the eastern fringes of the Kalahari Desert, the reserve is at the converge of the great Limpopo and Sashe Rivers, making it an ideal place for wildlife to take shelter from the sun in nutrient-rich vegetation.
 Mashatu has a diverse landscape.
 Wide-open plains, grassland, riverine forests, rocky hills, marshland, and majestic sandstone ridges make it a haven to experience a variety of Africa’s magnificent wildlife.

 Flora and fauna flourish in Mashatu.
 Over 50 mammal and reptile species, 350 bird species (including the lilac-breasted roller), and 150 tree species can be found in the area!
 Mashatu boasts home to the largest herds of elephants on privately owned land in all of Africa, and two more of the Big Five—namely leopard and lion—are frequently encountered here.
 Giraffe, eland, ostrich, and the kori bustard, each a world record holder in the animal kingdom, all reside within the reserve’s accommodating landscape.
 Other notable species include cheetah, aardwolf, bat-eared fox, African wildcat, honey badger, spotted hyena, and the black-backed jackal.
 Enjoy this video!